MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 ![Default Unreal Engine 4 FPS project game mode's flame graph]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-4/ue4project-flame-graph-game-mode.png "Default Unreal Engine 4 FPS project game mode's flame graph"){: .align-center}

-What can we see here (if it wasn't a static image)?
-As part of the `C1DLL` activity we see this `.cpp` file includes three other files while the `CodeGeneration` activity includes all of the functions that get generated (they get generated in parallel, up to 4 because my computer has 4 logical cores).
+What can we see here?
+As part of the `C1DLL` activity we see that this `.cpp` file includes three other files.
+We also see that the `CodeGeneration` activity has all of the functions that get generated (they get generated in parallel, up to 4 because my computer has 4 logical cores).

 But we can see something else: the `Compiler` activity _only_ spans the `FrontEndPass` and `BackEndPass` of this file.
 And, if we go back to the full trace, all `Compiler` activities only deal with one file.
 Does this mean we aren't compiling in parallel?
+Well, apparently not if we check the full trace.
+But UnrealHeaderTool is surely spawning as many `cl.exe` in parallel as files we want to compile.

-### Showing template instantiations
+### Getting template instantiation data

 The last cool thing we'll see requires using the [open source version of vcperf](https://github.com/microsoft/vcperf){:target="_blank"} as well as compiling with Visual Studio 16.4 (VS2019).
+This version of vcperf has extra features than the one shipping with VS2019.

 This time, we'll use [@BruceDawson0xB](https://twitter.com/BruceDawson0xB){:target="_blank"}'s project from [this blog post](https://randomascii.wordpress.com/2014/03/22/make-vc-compiles-fast-through-parallel-compilation/){:target="_blank"}, but updated to VS2019.
 Let's take a look:

 ![Template instantiations]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-4/template-instantiations.png "Template instantiations"){: .align-center}

-Bruce wanted to make compilations slow and calculated Fibonacci in templates (with some tricks to prevent reusing instantiations).
-This is the result of instantiating all of the templates!
+Bruce wanted to make compilations slow and calculated Fibonacci in templates (with some tricks to prevent the compiler from reusing template instantiation).
+And this is the result!

 Of course, these template instantiations can be seen in other projects!
 This time we'll build the tool I've used for this post in `Release|x64` and zoom into `Main.cpp`: